Sub Process

 See the Process permissions or ask your Administrator for assistance.

-Add a Sub Process element from one of the following locations in Process Modeler:
+Add a Sub Process object from one of the following locations in Process Modeler:

-Follow these steps to add a Sub Process element from the Object panel to the Process model:
+Follow these steps to add a Sub Process from the Object panel to the Process model:

 1. Ensure that the Object panel is visible.
 If not, click the Add icon from the Object bar at the bottom.

-2. Click the Task object category from one of the following sections:
+2. Click the Task object from the Object panel to select it.

-3. Click the location in the Process model to place this element.
-Follow these guidelines when placing this element:
+3. Click the location in the Process model to place this object.
+Follow these guidelines when placing this object:

-• If a Pool element is in your Process model, the Sub Process element cannot be placed outside of the Pool element.
+• If your process has a Pool object, the object cannot be placed outside of the Pool object.

-4. Click the Elements drop-down menu, and then select the Script Task option.
+4. Click the Objects drop-down menu, and then select the Script Task option.

 0789ee08-b98d-45b0-9bce-060002d4862b

-Follow these steps to add a Sub Process element from the Object bar to the Process model:
+Follow these steps to add a Sub Process object from the Object bar to the Process model:

 1. Ensure that the object is pinned to the Object bar.
-If not, pin it.
+If not, see instructions to pin it.

-3. Click the location in the Process model to place this element.
-Follow these guidelines when placing this element:
+3. Click the location in the Process model to place this object.
+Follow these guidelines when placing this object:

-• If a Pool element is in your Process model, the Form Task element cannot be placed outside of the Pool element.
+• If your process has a Pool object, the object cannot be placed outside of the Pool.

-4. Click the Elements drop-down menu, and then select the Script Task option.
+4. Click the Objects drop-down menu, and then select the Script Task option.

 0789ee08-b98d-45b0-9bce-060002d4862b